9999years/new.becca.ooo/content/url-editor.md

 # to-do

-* add functionality to add components to the path and parameters
+* renaming a parameter *key* moves it to the end of the parameters in the url. i’m not sure how to prevent this and also vaguely aware that some apps will create de-facto lists in the parameters by specifying a key multiple times, so this could fuck that. no clue though